weblab-class/minerva-news/README.md

 ## Minerva Frontend Interface

+### Landing Page
+The landing page is only displayed for users who are not currently log in.
+To use the site, click “Start Reading” or “Login with Google”, then authenticate with your google account in the pop-up, and you’ll be automatically redirected to the home page.

+### Navigation Bar
+Use this bar to navigate around our site.
+Clicking on “Home” takes you to the home page.
+Clicking on the profile button will show a small modal of your profile picture and name.
+Finally, click the logout button to logout or switch users.

+### Information Modals
+Most of our components will have a small ? icon to the right of their titles.
+Clicking on it will open a modal describing in detail how to use the component.

+### Home Page
+The home page is where you can explore news.
+To see all news, just scroll down on the page to read the feed.
+Minerva provides 3 other components for exploring news.
+On the left side is the collections sidebar, which offers a selection of 7 collections.
+Clicking on a collection will reload the feed with only the news categorized in the selected collection.
+On top of feed is the tag selection search box.
+Input tags by typing the word you’re interested in, adding the prefix #.
+You may also select tags by clicking on one of the selected tags.
+You may select more than one tag to search for a broader range of topics.
+Press Enter on the tag box to search.
+This will reload the feed with only the news relevant to at least 1 selected tag.
+Pressing Enter again on the same tags will randomly reshuffle the feed.
+On the right side is the summaries sidebar, where you can see the brief descriptions and tags of today’s main events.
+Our NLP pipeline automatically clusters the articles into small groups of around 12 news articles, then use them to generate a summary and the related tags.

+### Reading Page
+Our reading page allows you to read a single news article in detail and to interact with other users on Minerva through annotations.
+The main panel displays the news source, title and content.
+On the top-right is the annotation toolbox, used for creating annotations.
+To create an annotation, select a color in the annotation toolbox by clicking on the colored circles, then select some text in the news content using your mouse.
+The text will then be highlighted with the chosen color for preview, and a modal will pop up to write a text comment associated with your highlight, and to submit or cancel the annotation.
+After you submitted, the annotation will show up on the comments section.
+On the right is the comment section, where you can view comments which other people have posted.
+Click on a comment to show its corresponding highlight.

 ## Minerva Backend Pipeline
 The backend is where all the heavy lifting occurs-- where nlp, machine learning, inference, and algorithms come together to make the information the user obtains in the frontend possible.
 Specifically, hundreds of recent news